 Surround Yourself with the Right People

-What are these values?
-For starters, I would like to introduce you to a man who is one of my personal heroes, Erik Weihenmayer.
-He is the first blind man to climb all 7 Summits (the tallest peak on each continent) and co-author of Adversity Advantage.
+Perhaps you have heard of Erik Weihenmayer, perhaps you have not.
+If you find yourself in the later category, I would like to introduce you to Weihemayer, a man who is one of my personal heroes.
+He is the first blind man to climb all 7 Summits (the tallest peak on each continent) and is co-author of the book Adversity Advantage.

 His accomplishments alone are enough to inspire, but the way he talks about overcoming things that seem at first impossible, is unparalleled.